quest4ione/hackmud-cli/README.md

-Cli tools for working with scripts in the game hackmud
+Cli tools for the game hackmud